Skip to main content

 Devices ReceiptedThe number of Target Devices that have acknowledged the receipt of the broadcast as a ratio of all devices targeted.

-StatusIf completed the Status will indicate as either Successful or Failed.
+StatusIf completed, the Status indicates either Successful or Failed.
 Intermediate stages of processing such as Exporting may be indicated.

-Items AffectedThis figure normally indicates the total number of instances of all entities distributed in the Broadcast.
-However, in some circumstances the broadcast may involve replay of the Activity Log (resending updates) and may be inflated.
+Items AffectedThis figure normally indicates the total number of instances of all entities distributed in the broadcast.
+In some circumstances the broadcast may involve replay of the Activity Log (resending updates) and may be inflated.

 Broadcast History - Export Tab

-The Export tab indicates the status of preparation of the download data package to be made available for distribution to selected Target devices.
-There are two phases of processing in this process of preparation; Exporting and Collating, each with a progress status bar shown the Overall Status region at the top of the page.
+The Export tab indicates the status of preparation of the download data package to be made available for distribution to selected target devices.
+There are two phases of processing: Exporting and Collating, each with a progress status bar shown in the Overall Status region at the top of the page.

-The Export phase, which is shown in the Exporting Sub Tab, initiates a process to extract data for each Entity selected for export.
-These processes export the data from the Estate Manager database in the format requested; each has a progress bar, which indicates in Yellow if data export is in progress or Green if data Export has completed, otherwise remains Grey, if there is no data.
+Exporting Sub-tab: The Export phase initiates a process to extract data for each entity selected for export.
+These processes export the data from the Estate Manager database in the format requested.
+Each has a progress bar which indicates in Yellow if data export is in progress, Green if data export has completed, otherwise Grey if there is no data.

-The Collating phase processes the exported data files into a download package, usually one file for all distribution Targets, and the progress bar indicates in yellow as files are being added and green when completed.
-Multiple files, and progress bars may be present subject to the distribution configuration.
+Collating Sub-tab: The Collating phase processes the exported data files into a download package, usually one file for all distribution targets.
+The progress bar indicates in yellow as files are being added and green when completed.
+Multiple files and progress bars may be present subject to the distribution configuration.
 The progress bar shown for Overall Status of collating is a summation of the status of individual Broadcast Files.

 Broadcast History - Recipients Tab

-The recipients tab, list the recipients the broadcast is being sent to.
-Following are the status indicators for each device:
+The Recipients tab lists the recipients the broadcast is being sent to.
+The following are the status indicators for each device:

-• : A device with a dash against is not subscribed to the estate manager, however the device is setup in the estate manager.
+• A device with a dash is not subscribed to the Estate Manager, however the device is set up in the Estate Manager.

-• : The device has successfully received and loaded the broadcast.
+• A green tick: The device has successfully received and loaded the broadcast.

-• : The device has received the broadcast but has failed to successfully load it.
+• A red cross: The device has received the broadcast but has failed to successfully load it.

 Local Broadcast Status